Master of Science in Systems Management

 The Master of Science in Systems Management (MSSM) curriculum provides students with a broad understanding of the role and use of managerial analysis models and technologies in the various functional areas of modern organizations.
 Students focus on the management and evaluation of technology within organizations and in the development and use of information in decision-making and control.
 To become effective organizational agents of change, students gain problem-solving skills necessary to translate business needs into system specifications and propose solutions that add bottom-line value to the organization.

-The MSM offers an articulated agreement with NDNU’s undergraduate Business Administration program.
-Qualified undergraduate students are able to apply in advance of their last semester to enroll in up to 6 units of selected MSM graduate courses that fulfill undergraduate major requirements and count toward the master's degree.
+The MSSM offers an articulated agreement with NDNU’s undergraduate Business Administration program.
+Qualified undergraduate students are able to apply in advance of their last semester to enroll in up to 6 units of selected MSSM graduate courses that fulfill undergraduate major requirements and count toward the master's degree.

 - Students will develop abilities to analyze the creation of value through the integrated production and distribution of goods, services, and information.

 - Students will learn the stages of group development, communicate the role systems serve in an organization, and use systematic problem-solving to efficiently and effectively achieve the goals of the organization.

 - Students will learn essential issues of sustainability, systems theory, and organizational behavior to make decisions that achieve organizational efficiency and promote social responsibility.

 - Students will be able to utilize digital media to research management issues, communicate management decisions, collaborate across the organization, and manage workflow.

 - Students will be able to present management leadership concepts and techniques with reference to general management and management specialties clearly, concisely, and professionally through written, oral, and visual means.